mobile app bar

 follow google news

-Seattle’s preparation and intensity showed up in the statistics.
-Maye was sacked six times, pressured on 19 dropbacks, and watched his offense go scoreless through the first three quarters.
+Seattle’s preparation and defensive intensity showed up in the statistics.
+Maye was sacked six times, pressured on 19 dropbacks, and watched his offense go scoreless in the first three quarters.
 The Patriots managed only 58 yards in the first half and failed to score on their first 10 possessions.

-Despite the ugly numbers, Newton refused to single out Maye as the sole reason for the loss.
-Instead, he emphasized that responsibility was spread across the entire offense.
+Despite the poor numbers, Newton refused to single out Maye as the sole reason for the loss.
+He emphasized that responsibility was spread across the entire offense.

 “Everybody wants to point to Drake,” Newton said.
 “Everybody wants to point to Will Campbell.
 Everybody wants to point to Josh McDaniels.
 Everybody wants to point to the whole offense.
 But it’s enough blame to go around.”

-He stressed that leadership and playmaking must replace finger-pointing in moments like these.
-“Let’s take turns making plays,” Newton said, “not taking turns pointing blame.”
+The former Heisman winner stressed that leadership and playmaking must replace finger-pointing in moments like these.
+“Let’s take turns making plays,” he said, “not taking turns pointing blame.”

 Seattle’s defensive game plan made that “dance” nearly impossible for Maye.
-Throughout the season, scouts had praised his arm strength and fearlessness, but some evaluators also noted that his approach to reading defenses was highly structured.
+Throughout the season, scouts had praised Maye’s arm strength and fearlessness.
+However, some experts also noted that his approach to reading defenses was structured to the point of being rigid.
 Rather than reacting instinctively, Maye often followed the script of the play too rigidly.

 By collapsing the pocket and disguising coverages, Seattle disrupted that structure.
 Instead of moving fluidly through his reads, Maye appeared locked onto his first option.
 The hesitation gave defenders extra time to close throwing lanes and apply pressure.